dillonfeinman/Github-Puller/README.md

 # Github-Puller
+TO RUN:
+sh git_puller.sh

-Shell script to clone all repositories into folder
+Shell script to clone all user repositories into folder

+Intend to implement ability to enter different username to clone that user's repositories.